-Board Oversight:

-The Board of Directors provide strategic direction and oversight, ensuring that risk management is integrated into all decision-making processes.
+Board Oversight: Executive Management: Risk Committees: The Board of Directors Is responsible for These specialized committees provide strategic direction and implementing the risk monitor specific risk areas, oversight, ensuring that risk management policies and review risk assessments, management is integrated into procedures, and for fostering a and recommend mitigation all decision-making processes. risk-aware culture. strategies.